andraugust/andraugust.github.io/quantum-3.md

 Composite observables, like isolated observables, are represented by operators and have eigenvalues and eigenvectors associated with them.
 These eigenquantities define their measurable outcomes and the corresponding states to which a state-vector will collapse when an outcome is measured.

-__Product States.__ What's the opposite of an entangled state?
-A product state.
-Product states are composed of separately prepared sub-systems.
-Mathematically this means the sub-systems are normalized individually and then combined via a tensor product.
-For example, for binary sub-systems $$\ket{A}$$ and $$\ket{B}$$ we have
+__Product States.__ In terms of correlatedness, the opposite of an entangled state is called a _product state_.
+A product states is what you get when a joint state factors into the tensor product of states that are individually normalized.
+In a product state we can think of the sub-systems as having been separately prepared, and measurements on one part of the system leave the other part unchanged.
+For example, consider the binary sub-systems $$\ket{A}$$ and $$\ket{B}$$

 $$